ghli16/DeepMTC/readme.md

 ## DeepMTC：Predict protein multi-label subcellular localization and function

-This is the repository related to our manuscript Deep learning model for protein multi-label subcellular localization and function prediction based on multi-task collaborative training, currently in submission at Knowledge-based Systems.
+This is the repository related to our manuscript Deep learning model for protein multi-label subcellular localization and function prediction based on multi-task collaborative training, currently in submission at Expert Systems With Applications.

 ## Code
 ### Environment Requirement